 Every time a PSO enters a Patient Safety Act contract, the PSO will need to determine whether it needs to submit a Disclosure Statement.
 AHRQ recommends contacting the PSO Program to determine how and if this form is necessary.

 A listing with AHRQ automatically expires after 3 years if it is not renewed.
 PSOs must submit Certification for Continued Listing no later than 75 days before the expiration of the 3-year period.
-Before submitting the form, the PSO is asked to schedule a call with AHRQ to review its progress in meeting those requirements.
-This discussion will take place approximately six months before the listing expires.
+Before submitting the form, AHRQ will contact the PSO to schedule at least two calls to review the PSO’s progress in meeting those requirements.
+These discussions will begin approximately six months before the listing expires.

 See Sections 3.102(b)(1)(ii) of the rule for more information.